nmalinow/nmalinow.github.io/dataminingproject.md

  (9,
   '0.068*"space" + 0.036*"nasa" + 0.021*"science" + 0.020*"edu" + 0.019*"data" + 0.017*"shuttle" + 0.015*"launch" + 0.015*"available" + 0.014*"center" + 0.014*"sci"')]

-**topic_distribution**
+**topic_distribution**<br/>
 For the new document new_doc, find the topic distribution.
-Remember to use vect.transform on the the new doc, and Sparse2Corpus to convert the sparse matrix to gensim corpus.
+Remember to use vect.transform on the the new doc, and Sparse2Corpus to convert the sparse matrix to gensim corpus.<br/>
 _This function should return a list of tuples, where each tuple is (#topic, probability)_
 ```
 new_doc = ["\n\nIt's my understanding that the freezing will start to occur because \